 Westmoore Pottery's Heritage Day Celebrates the Past

-The focus of this year's Heritage Day will be on styles of pottery that were made in North Carolina from 1755 through 1840.
-Displays with information about some of the potters from that time period will be scattered throughout the shop.
+The focus of this year's Heritage Day will be on styles of pottery that were made by North Carolina's prolific Moravian potters.
+Displays with information about those early Moravian potters of the 1700s and early 1800s will be scattered throughout the shop.

-Two kiln loads of pottery by Westmoore Pottery will be opened for this day, and will be available for purchase beginning at 9 a.m.
-Pottery from those kiln loads will reflect the focus of the day.
+Two kilnloads of pottery by Westmoore Pottery will be opened for Heritage Day, and will be available for purchase beginning at 9 a.m.
+Pottery from those kilnloads will reflect the focus of the day.

 Pottery-making will be demonstrated throughout the day.
-The official Westmoore Pottery scrapbooks will be on display, and a discount will be offered during Heritage Day on the purchase of all books about pottery history or historical pottery.
-Refreshments and door prizes will be offered as well.
+The official Westmoore Pottery scrapbooks will be on display, and refreshments will be served.

-Though primarily potters, the Farrells of Westmoore Pottery are also well known as preservationists of early pottery techniques.
-Their interest in old styles, and in spreading their knowledge about old styles, is longstanding.
-That's one reason that though David or Mary will occasionally attend museum or archaeological conferences, Westmoore Pottery is rarely found at pottery or craft shows.
+Though primarily potters, the Farrells of Westmoore Pottery are also well known as dedicated preservationists of early pottery techniques.
+Their interest in old styles, and in spreading their knowledge about old styles, is long-standing.
+Work by Westmoore Pottery is used as furnishings or in programs by many historical museums throughout the country.

 Westmoore Pottery is located at 4622 Busbee Road, just off N.C.
 705, halfway between the small towns of Seagrove and Robbins.